dploeger/jekyll-revealjs/README.md

     jekyll build

 You can even manage multiple presentations using the power of git.
-Simple branch from the master branch to create a new presentation:
+Simply branch from the master branch to create a new presentation:

     git checkout master
     git branch presentation2
     git checkout presentation2

+## Slide filenames

+Because we're using the Jekyll posts-framework to easily gather the slides for the presentation, we're bound to the conventions of Jekyll posts, namely being

+    <year>-<month>-<day>-<title>.md

+We recommend naming the files like

+    1-1-1-1-welcome.md
+    1-1-1-2-topics.md

+and so forth.

+Jekyll will assume, that each post has been made on the first of january, 2001 (which is of no interest for a presentation).
+The additional number is for sorting purposes.
+After that comes a title to identify the specific slide (which is actually only for the presentation author, Jekyll doesn't care about it).

 ## Configuring the presentation